-Feeling angry, disappointed, bitter, resentful or confused about your driving test?
-According to Department for Transport statistics, in recent years in the UK, there has consistently been a staggering 700,000 driving test fails per year, costing Learners about £43,000,000 (43 million) in driving test fees.
-Whilst the majority of these “test fails” will be agreed by the candidate, there will undoubtedly be a fair number where the candidate feels aggrieved at what happened.
+According to Department for Transport statistics, in recent years in the UK, there has consistently been a staggering 700,000 driving test fails per year which is why we offer our Two Test Guarantee for intensive driving course customers.
 This blog will help explain what can sometimes go wrong and offer some guidance to reduce frustrations you might have.

 One of the main reasons why there can be difficulties interpreting what happens on a driving test is due to there being many variables to it.
 Unlike a school/college exam where the structure of the test is very controlled, on a driving test there are a few things that can happen which may differ greatly between driving tests; this is one of the reasons why many people have a ‘story’ to tell about their driving test.